5m1Ly/refx-vscode/README.md

 ## Features

 - **Inline Reference Counts** - See how many times each symbol is referenced, right where it's defined
+- **Workspace Scanner** - Scan entire workspace for unused code with instant overview and navigation
 - **Variable Tracking** - Optionally track references for variables and constants (including exports)
 - **Two Display Modes** - Choose between inline (end of line) or CodeLens (above line) display
 - **Color-Coded Indicators** - Visual feedback based on usage frequency